The Tale of the Heike: Chapter 3

 The illness of Kiyomori's pregnant daughter, Taira no Tokuko, is attributed to angry spirits of the executed, such as Fujiwara no Narichika, and the exiled.
 Taira no Kiyomori, interested in becoming a grandfather of the Imperial prince, agrees to a general amnesty.
 Fujiwara no Narichika's son Naritsune and Yasuyori are pardoned, but Shunkan is left alone on Kikaijima for letting the anti-Taira conspirators gather at his villa.
 A famous tragic scene follows when Shunkan beats his feet on the ground in despair.

 Kiyomori's daughter Tokuko gives birth to the future Emperor Antoku (1178).
 A loyal youth in service of Shunkan, Ariō, journeys to the island finding Shunkan barely alive.
 Hearing the news of his family's death, Shunkan starves himself to death (1179).
-His suffering as well as the whirlwind that strikes the capitol, are seen as signs of the fall of the Taira.
+His suffering as well as the whirlwind that strikes the capital, are seen as signs of the fall of the Taira.

 Kiyomori's virtuous son, Taira no Shigemori, goes on a pilgrimage to Kumano and asks the gods for a quick death if the Taira are to fall.
 In a short while, he falls ill and dies.
 Without Shigemori's restraining influence, Kiyomori is close to open war with Retired Emperor Go-Shirakawa.
 He leads soldiers to Kyoto where he exiles or dismisses 43 top court officials (including Regent Fujiwara no Motofusa).
 Next, Kiyomori imprisons Retired Emperor Go-Shirakawa in the desolate Seinan palace (1179).

 Chapter 4

 Emperor Takakura is forced to retire and Emperor Antoku, Kiyomori's grandson, aged 3, becomes the new Emperor.
 Retired Emperor Takakura angers the monks of Enryaku-ji by going to the Itsukushima Shrine instead of the Enryaku-ji.
 Minamoto no Yorimasa persuades Prince Mochihito, the second son of Retired Emperor Go-Shirakawa, to lead Minamoto forces against the Taira and become the Emperor.
 Prince Mochihito issues an anti-Taira call to arms.
 The open conflict between the Minamoto and the Taira is triggered by Kiyomori's son Taira no Munemori humiliating Minamoto no Yorimasa's son by taking away his horse and calling it by the owner's name.

 Taira no Kiyomori discovers the anti-Taira plot.
-Prince Mochihito avoids arrest by fleeing from the capitol to Miidera.
+Prince Mochihito avoids arrest by fleeing from the capital to Miidera.
 Yorimasa and the Miidera monks fight with Taira forces at the bridge over the Uji River (1180).
 Despite bravery of the monks, Taira forces cross the river and win the battle.
 Yorimasa commits suicide in the Byōdōin temple and Prince Mochihito is killed on the way to the allied Kōfuku-ji in Nara.
 One of the Prince Mochihito's sons is forced to become a monk, but the other son flees north to join the Minamoto forces.
 Kiyomori gives orders to burn the Miidera temple.
 Many temples are burned and people see it as a bad omen for the Taira.